 In data engineer interviews, Python is the second most frequent programming language you will find, behind only SQL.
 In fact, it is listed as a required skill for nearly 75% of data engineer jobs.

 Python is widely used in data science, machine learning, and AI.
-Therefore, if you are preparing for a data engineer interview, you should have a strong grasp of its fundamentals and practical uses, including Python definitions, Python theory, and writing Python functions.
+Therefore, if you are preparing for a data engineer interview, you should have a strong grasp of its fundamentals and practical uses, including Python definitions, Python theory, and Python functions.

 This article provides an overview of Python interview questions for data engineers.
 For an in-depth guide on how to answer data engineering interview questions, check out the data engineering learning path.

-Data engineer interview questions typically include a wide range of Python coding concepts.
+Data engineer Python interview questions typically include a wide range of Python coding concepts.
 The most common topics include distribution-based questions, data munging with pandas, and data manipulation.
 Some frequently asked Python topics asked about are:

 The majority of questions that are asked in an interview will be beginner to intermediate Python coding exercises.
 These assessments require you to write code efficiently, and candidates are graded on their coding skills and the time required to solve the problem.